Coming of Age

 ~ ================ ~

-dancing.
-The intimate nature of an attractive woman's behind bobbing at eyelevel only inches from my face, ignited primal urges.
+people dancing.
+The intimate nature of a woman's attractive behind bobbing at eyelevel,

+only inches from my face, ignited primal urges.
 She sensed my attention and flashed a

 smile over her shoulder at me.
-Embarrassed, I sheepishly smiled back as she evaluated me then seemed to
+Embarrassed, I sheepishly smiled back as she evaluated

 The band opened with "Ride My See-saw" and the audience exploded with cheers and